Blue Lagoon fact sheet

 Colder lagoon

-Plunge into a pool of cold water and embrace the stimulating sensations as you discover the therapeutic benefits.
+Plunge into a pool of cooled water and embrace the stimulating sensations as you discover the therapeutic benefits.

 Take shelter in an earthen chamber and feel the stimulating sensations of geothermal steam heat.

 Experience the Blue Lagoon’s primary elements at the in-water mask bar.
-Used in tandem, silica and algae unlock the door to healthy and luminous skin.
+Used together, silica and algae unlock the door to healthy and luminous skin.

 Quench your thirst without leaving the water.
 Choose from a selection of smoothies, juices, soft drinks, beer, and wine.